 The GRAMMY Foundation influences the lives of young people by opening the windows of opportunity that music can provide for their futures.
-Our nationwide programs range from afternoon sessions with artists such as GRAMMY Camp — SoundChecks and GRAMMY Camp — Basic Training, to longer intensive experiences such as GRAMMY Camp and GRAMMY Camp — Jazz Session, all designed to bring youths together with working professionals.
+Our nationwide programs range from afternoon sessions with artists such as GRAMMY Career Day, to longer intensive experiences such as GRAMMY Camp and GRAMMY Camp — Jazz Session, all designed to bring youths together with working professionals.
 GRAMMY in the Schools programs also recognize excellence in music education through cash prizes and scholarships for schools across the country with our GRAMMY Signature Schools program.

-- GRAMMY Music Educator Award: In recognition of the significant role of teachers in shaping their students' musical experiences, the GRAMMY Foundation and The Recording Academy are partnering to present the first Music Educator Award.
-Open to current U.S. music teachers in grade kindergarten through college, the Music Educator Award will be given out during GRAMMY Week 2014.
-The nomination process is open at www.grammymusicteacher.com.
-Quarterfinalists will be announced in May.
+- GRAMMY Music Educator Award: In recognition of the significant role of teachers in shaping their students' musical experiences, the GRAMMY Foundation and The Recording Academy have partnered to present the Music Educator Award.
+Open to current U.S. music teachers in grade kindergarten through college, the third annual Music Educator Award will be given out during GRAMMY Week 2016.

-- GRAMMY Camp: A residential summer camp for high school students with a focus on the many careers in the music industry.
-In 2013 GRAMMY Camp will be held in Los Angeles and New York.
+- GRAMMY Camp: A summer camp for high school students with a focus on the many careers in the music industry.
+The deadline to apply is March 31.

-- GRAMMY Camp — Basic Training: A one-day event that brings top music industry professionals together with high school students to present an insider's perspective on working in the music and recording industries.
+- GRAMMY Career Day: A one-day event that brings top music industry professionals together with high school students to present an insider's perspective on working in the music and recording industries.

 - GRAMMY Camp — Jazz Session: Top high school instrumentalists and singers are selected to form a band, choir and combo.
 Selectees receive an all-expense paid trip to Los Angeles during GRAMMY Week to perform at GRAMMY-related events, record an album, attend the GRAMMY Awards, and are eligible to receive $2 million in scholarships.